-We then calculated the electronic structure of the dFP defect at the (001) anatase surface, using a $3 \times 3$ supercell containing four layers of anatase, as shown in Figure~\ref{fig:10}(b).
+We then calculated the electronic structure of the dFP defect at the (001) anatase surface, using a $3 \times 3$ supercell containing four layers of anatase, as shown in Figure~\ref{fig:16}(b).
 Only the lower two layers were relaxed, while the upper two were held fixed at the bulk atomic positions.
 After structural relaxation, the surface layer shows displacements comparable to values found in the literature~\cite{Araujo-Lopez2016} ($\alpha = 142^\circ$, Ti$_{5c}$--O$_{2c}$ (short) $= 1.813$~\AA, Ti$_{5c}$--O$_{2c}$ (long) $= 2.010$~\AA, Ti$_{5c}$--O$_{3c} = 1.941$~\AA).
-As visible in Figure~\ref{fig:10}(b), the spin density (shown in yellow) has similar structure as in the bulk around the interstitial Ti$_i$1 on the second layer.
+As visible in Figure~\ref{fig:16}(b), the spin density (shown in yellow) has similar structure as in the bulk around the interstitial Ti$_i$1 on the second layer.
 On the first layer, on the other hand, the spin density at interstitial Ti$_i$2 changes strongly owing to the reduced coordination.
-There, the Ti 3d$_{z^2}$ orbital is mainly spin polarized, as reflected by the DOS (Figure~\ref{fig:11}(b)).
+There, the Ti 3d$_{z^2}$ orbital is mainly spin polarized, as reflected by the DOS (Figure~\ref{fig:17}(b)).
 The magnetic anisotropy at the (001) surface results in an out-of-plane easy axis with a large $\mathrm{MAE} = -137$~$\mu$eV/atom.

-These results together with the calculated defect distribution (Figure~\ref{fig:3}) explain the measured MAE (Figure~\ref{fig:9}): At low ion energy of $E_\mathrm{ion} = 200$~eV, the FM phase first emerges in the first layer at the film surface, resulting in a large negative MAE.
-Increasing the irradiation fluence, more defects are created below the surface and the FM phase grows in depth, explaining the decrease of the MAE magnitude observed in Figure~\ref{fig:9}(a).
-At higher ion energy, the FM phase first emerges below the surface, where the MAE is positive and once the percolation threshold is reached at the surface layer, its large negative contribution flips the overall easy direction.
-Due to sputtering at the surface, the FM surface layer is removed, resulting in the oscillations of the MAE and the easy axis.
-At even higher ion energies, $E_\mathrm{ion} = 1000$~eV, an equilibrium between surface and bulk contributions to the total MAE results in an almost isotropic total magnetization, although locally, the anisotropy is still present.
+These results together with the calculated defect distribution (Figure~\ref{fig:9}) explain the measured MAE (Figure~\ref{fig:15}): At low ion energy of $E_\mathrm{ion} = 200$~eV (sample S200), the FM phase emerges in the first two layers at the film surface, resulting in a large negative MAE.
+At higher ion energies, the FM phase emerges in a larger volume and also has contributions from bulk states, which favor an in-plane easy-axis.
+Depending on the local distribution of the defects, either the surface or the bulk states dominate the total MAE.